Skip to main content

 CAPTE accreditation of a physical therapist assistant program satisfies state educational requirements in all states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 Thus, students graduating from CAPTE-accredited physical therapist and physical therapist assistant education programs are eligible to take the National Physical Therapy Examination and apply for licensure in all states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.
 For more information regarding state qualifications and licensure requirements, refer to the Federation of State Boards of Physical Therapy website at https://www.fsbpt.org.

-Link to Penn State's Professional Licensure/Certification Disclosures by State interactive map
+Link to Penn State's Professional Licensure/Certification Disclosures by State interactive map.

-Articulation Agreement Between Penn State and Misericordia University
+Articulation agreement between Penn State and Misericordia University

-On September 2, 2009, Pennsylvania State University (through Penn State Hazleton) and Misericordia University entered into an agreement to transfer academic credits from Penn State's Associate in Science degree in the Physical Therapist Assistant program to the Doctor of Physical Therapy degree program offered by Misericordia.
-Penn State students who earn an associate in science degree in the Physical Therapist Assistant program, continue their education to earn a bachelor's degree at Penn State with the necessary prerequisites, and remain in good standing can apply to Misericorida University's Doctor of Physical Therapy degree program.
+On Sept.
+2, 2009, Pennsylvania State University (through Penn State Hazleton) and Misericordia University entered into an agreement to transfer academic credits from Penn State's Associate in Science degree in the Physical Therapist Assistant program to the Doctor of Physical Therapy degree program offered by Misericordia.
+Penn State students who earn an associate in science degree in the Physical Therapist Assistant program, continue their education to earn a bachelor's degree at Penn State with the necessary prerequisites, and remain in good standing can apply to Misericordia University's Doctor of Physical Therapy degree program.
 Please contact the following individuals for information regarding this agreement.

 Penn State Hazleton's representative: